 Camping in Kakabeka Falls Provincial Park

 If you want to spend more time in the area there are three campgrounds in the provincial park, with two of them close to the falls and river.
 The third campground – Whispering Hills, is very close to the 3.8 km Poplar Point Trail.
-The campground is open from early May until Thanksgiving weekend.
+The campground is open from May 12, 2023 to October 10, 2023.

 The falls are largely deserted in winter, but they are still a pretty place to visit with the falls ice-covered.
 Even the canyon walls get are snow and ice-covered.
 They look more like a painting than the real thing.